Recieve a call from our psychologists in the next 30 mins to understand your treatment options better

 Medication: Medication in the form of nicotine patches, gums, opioid treatments, or for alcohol has proven effective.
 However, it is essential for recovering patients to inform doctors when they consult them for non-addiction problems.
-This will ensure that the consulting physician does not prescribe any drugs that could potentially send you back to a relapse.
+This will ensure that the consulting physician does not prescribe any drugs that could potentially send you back to a relapse

 There are a few tried and tested ways that have been efficient and effective in treating the problem of drug addiction.
 They are:

-In residential programs, you’d be part of a social group that would discuss inner cravings and their attempts to look past the immediate need.
+In residential programs, you would be part of a social group that would discuss inner cravings and their attempts to look past the immediate need.
 This social setting lays the foundation for sobriety, even after leaving drug rehab.
 The doctor will also prescribe the necessary medications and exercises to help you get through the difficult withdrawal phase.

-Day treatment or hospitalization: Day treatment or inhouse short term treatment regimes generally last between 3 to 6 weeks.
+Day treatment or hospitalization: Day treatment or in-house short-term treatment regimes generally last between 3 to 6 weeks.
 This model of treatment was originally designed for alcohol abuse but was later altered to include opioid patients as well.

-In this process, the patient receives a combination of inhouse treatment for a duration that is coupled with mandatory sessions with the support groups and outpatient treatment at the hospital.
+In this process, the patient receives a combination of in-house treatment for a duration that is coupled with mandatory sessions with the support groups and outpatient treatment at the hospital.

-Self Help Groups: Studies show that cognitive behavioural change is the root cause of the success of self-help groups.
+Self Help Groups: Studies show that cognitive-behavioural change is the root cause of the success of self-help groups.
 In this, a group of functioning individuals from different walks of life come together and share their experiences on why they are here and what they are doing to remain drug-free.
 These social settings set a communal directive for willing patients to overcome the urge to consume drugs as a group that holds each other accountable.